-Fold in the carrots and raisins and then pour the batter into the prepared cake pan.
-Place the cake pan on a baking sheet (for easier transportation), and into the preheated 350 degree F oven.
+Fold in the carrots and raisins and then pour the batter into the prepared cake pans.
+Place the cake pans on a baking sheets (for easier transportation), and into the preheated 350 degree F oven.

-Bake just until it's set and no longer jiggles.
-The top will begin to crack a bit and become golden when it's done, about 40 minutes.
+Bake just until they're set and no longer jiggle.
+The tops will begin to crack a bit and become golden when they're done, about 45 minutes.

-Let it cool in the cake pan for about 10 minutes, then go along the edges with a dull knife to loosen the cake.
-Invert it onto a cooling rack and let it cool completely to room temperature -- this could take a few hours.
-(Ideally you should bake the cake the night before your frost and serve it.)
+Let them cool in the cake pans for about 10 minutes, then go along the edges with a dull knife to loosen the cakes.
+Invert each cake onto a cooling rack and let them cool completely to room temperature -- this could take a couple of hours.
+(Ideally you should bake the cakes the night before your frost and serve it.)